New York drama critic Mortimer Brewster (Cary Grant

 ) arrives and recognizes Jonathan as an escapee from the Indiana Prison for the Criminally Insane.
 Teddy's President Roosevelt act confuses the Lieutenant, but Mortimer assures him that Teddy is due to go to Happydale, and that Teddy's tales of "thirteen bodies in the cellar" are part of his delusion.
 However, Teddy has to be persuaded to re-sign the commitment papers as Teddy Brewster rather than Teddy Roosevelt.
 Mr. Witherspoon arrives to collect Teddy (to go "on his hunting trip to Africa").
 Elaine sneaks into the house through the cellar.

 Aunt Abby and Aunt Martha, distraught about being separated from Teddy, want to commit themselves to Happydale too.
 Mr. Witherspoon is reluctant, as he thinks they are sane, but when they also start talking about the "thirteen bodies in the cellar," he agrees.
 Needing a doctor's signature, they rope in Dr. Einstein.
 Einstein then escapes even though his wanted description is telephoned through in his hearing and that of the Lieutenant.
-Mortimer signs as next of kin, which worries the aunts.
+Mortimer signs the commitment papers as next of kin, which worries the aunts.
 They reveal that he is in fact not a Brewster; his father was a chef on a tramp steamer and his mother was a cook whom the aunt's brother married.
-Mortimer is delighted ("I'm the son of a sea-cook!") that he isn't a biological member of the homicidally insane Brewster family, and so can marry Elaine without fear that he will go mad and breed mad children.
+Mortimer is delighted ("I'm the son of a sea-cook!") that he isn't a biological member of the homicidally insane Brewster family, and so can stay married to Elaine without fear that he will go mad and breed mad children.
 Elaine emerges from the cellar, having discovered the graves, and has to be kissed by an ecstatic Mortimer into forgetting this.
 The movie ends as he picks her up and runs away, much to the amazement of the taxicab driver (Garry Owen

 ), who has been waiting for them throughout.